kostadin-t/btp-terraform/units/unit_4/lesson_2/README.md

-# Unit 4.2 - Handing over to the development team
+# Unit 4 Lesson 2 - Handing over to the development team

 ## Goal 🎯